AI Agents Need Data Ecosystems, Not Marketplaces (2 of 2) (Tech Strategy)

 Facebook is one of the most dominant digital platforms in the world, with over 2.8 billion monthly active users and 10 million advertisers.
-But what are the digital concepts that enable Facebook to achieve such scale and reach?
-This article explores six key concepts that matter for Facebook’s tech strategy: network effects, data network effects, platform business models, digital superpowers, digital dragons, and digital competition.
+Digital strategy consultant Jeffrey Towson explains the digital concepts that enabled Facebook to achieve such scale and reach.
+This article explores six key digital strategy concepts that matter for Facebook’s tech strategy.

 Facebook Meta is Mostly 4 Networks and 2 Platforms (Tech Strategy – Podcast 193)